dileep-kishore/beeminder-sync/README.md

 ## Work in progress

-This is a 'work in progress' and is not ready for use of any kind at this time.
+This is a 'work in progress' use with caution

 ### Demo